 The cost of a New Frontier tiny home is $75,000 to $100,000.
 New Frontiers makes custom high-end tiny homes.
 These homes are truly tiny, measuring 200 sq.ft. or less in most cases.
 These homes are completely bespoke.
 This means they are built for you.
 So, while they cost more than a prefab home, you can easily customize them to fit your needs.
 This can make even small spaces more livable than prefab spaces of the same size.

 The cost of a Clayton tiny home averages $100,000 to $200,000.
 Clayton makes custom, luxury, high-end tiny homes.
 Their starting costs are usually above $100,000 before factoring in the land purchase, foundations, and utility hookups.
 These homes are custom-built on-site to your specifications.
 This means you can add details and features to make the homes more luxurious and livable than prefab homes.
 Their homes are small and built for foundations, but you can make changes because they are custom.

 The cost of tiny house construction ranges depending on the home type.
 Prefab homes tend to be all-inclusive and only need the foundation and utility hookups when complete.
 Custom homes have a more traditional cost breakdown, including plumbing, electrical, framing, siding, roofing, and other features.

-While every tiny house is different, you can get a loose breakdown of the project’s cost.
+While every house is different, you can get a loose breakdown of the project’s cost.
 This can be helpful if you plan on doing some of the work and want to know some of the basic costs.
-Your costs may differ because tiny homes may have trailers or foundations, which can be made with wood or metal frames.
+Your costs may differ because these homes may have trailers or foundations, which can be made with wood or metal frames.
 You may also not require everything on this list.